Demon Days Live: Production

 While guest artists performed under spotlights, Damon Albarn and bandmates were kept silhouetted for the entire concert.

 Demon Days Live marked the first Gorillaz concert where the live band performed in full view of the audience, forgoing the "behind-the-screen" setup of Gorillaz' previous tour.
 Visuals and music videos tailor-made for the shows played on a large screen above the band, while the band themselves were kept silhouetted by a combination of dim lighting and colorful, illuminated back-paneling.
 Puppets of 2-D and Murdoc were utilized during intros and intermissions, addressing the audience and commenting on the show from the venues' balconies.
 The lifesize puppets were created by Jim Henson's Creature Shop; the Jim Henson Company would later award Gorillaz with the "Jim Henson Creativity Honor".

 A Las Vegas residency was considered, but the "astronomical" production cost of previous shows dissuaded the band from continuing the concerts.
 Speaking on tour expenses, Gorillaz co-creator Jamie Hewlett explained: "The idea of putting it on in Vegas really appealed, but in the end it would have cost too much.
 The Demon Days Live shows actually ended up costing Damon and I money overall."

-Setlist
+Set list

-The following setlist was obtained from the concert held in Manchester on 1 November 2005.
-This setlist accurately represents all shows on the tour.
+The following set list was obtained from the concert held in Manchester on 1 November 2005.
+This set list accurately represents all shows on the tour.